Get insider access

 Dips

-These headphones have passable peaks and dips performance.
-The frequency response is fairly neutral from the bass into the low-treble region, which encompasses most music.
-A small bump to the high bass adds a touch of body to bass.
-The mids are natural sounding if slightly recessed, despite the narrow bump that adds presence.
-However, the dip in the low treble dulls the details of vocals.
-The large peak in the mid-treble causes sibilants like S and T sounds and harmonics in cymbals to reproduce with shrillness, fatiguing your ears.
+These headphones have adequate peaks and dips performance, meaning they control their own sound profile somewhat.
+Besides a narrow dip and low peak in the bass, adding extra body to the bass, the frequency response is fairly flat from the bass into the low-treble region, which encompasses most music.
+The mids are natural sounding with minor dips and peaks.
+However, the treble sees several large peaks and dips.
+The large dip dulls details, while a big peak in the mid-treble causes sibilants like S and T sounds and harmonics in cymbals to reproduce with shrillness, fatiguing your ears.

 8.7